Azure/autorest/docs/extensions/readme.md

     "put": {
       "operationId": "test_put",
       "x-ms-internal": true,
-      "description": "This operation will not be exposed to user in clients" }
+      "description": "This operation will not be exposed to user in client" }
   }
 }